-Your Touchstone Energy® Cooperative Farmers' Electric belongs in a network of more than 700 electric cooperatives that serve 30 million Members across the United States.
+Your Touchstone Energy[®] Cooperative As a Touchstone Energy Cooperative, Farmers' Electric belongs in a network of more than 700 electric cooperatives that serve 30 million Members across the United States.

 Together, Touchstone Energy Cooperatives strive to provide affordable and reliable electricity to Members.
 One tool we use is www.touchstoneenergy.com, which provides Members with a wealth of energy saving information and facts about how being a Member of a cooperative differs from other utilities.